senotype_editor

 Senotype

 A senotype, or senescence associated secretory phenotype, is a cellular senescence functional definition and associated multidimensional description.
-A senotype associates a phenotype with a disease; a set of markers (genes or proteins) expressed by cell types in an anatomic location; and an assay.
+A senotype associates a phenotype with other characteristics, including

 img.png